nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 >
 #
 > A   number of electors of President and Vice      President equal   to the whole number
-# D/P NSg/J  P  NPl      P  NSg/V     V/C NSg/V/J/P NSg/V     NSg/V/J P  D   NSg/J NSg/V/J
+# D/P NSg/J  P  NPl      P  NSg/V     V/C NSg/V/J/P NSg/V     NSg/V/J P  D   J     NSg/V/J
 > of Senators and Representatives in        Congress to which the District would  be
-# P  NPl      V/C NPl             NPrSg/J/P NPrSg/V  P  I/C   D   NSg/J    NSg/VX NSg/VX
+# P  NPl      V/C NPl             NPrSg/J/P NPrSg/V  P  I/C   D   J        NSg/VX NSg/VX
 > entitled if    it        were  a   State , but     in  no      event more        than the least populous
 # V/J      NSg/C NPrSg/ISg NSg/V D/P NSg   .
-NSg/C/P NPrSg/J/P NPrSg/P NSg   NPrSg/I/V/J C/P  D   NSg/J J
+NSg/C/P J/P NPrSg/P NSg   NPrSg/I/V/J C/P  D   NSg/J J
 > State ; they shall be     in        addition to those appointed by the States , but     they
 # NSg/V .
 IPl  VX    NSg/VX NPrSg/J/P NSg      P  I/D   V/J       P  D   NPrSg  .
 NSg/C/P IPl
 > shall be     considered , for the purposes of the election of President and Vice